dipta007/SeeBel/user_manual.md

 * When the user selects a color map, the heatmap will be updated to show the heatmap with the selected color map.

 ### 🕹️ Interact with Vis 3
+#### The Task: Discovering Correlation Between Object Size and Object IoU for Different Category Classes
 * Run all cells in `vis_3.ipynb` to generate the visualization.
 * There are 6 visualizations:
     1. Top Left: Original Image.